canjs/canjs/docs/can-guides/introduction/technical.md

 ### Composed, hierarchical state

 CanJS applications are composed from hierarchical components, each containing their own independent state (it’s own ViewModel).
-This architecture is at the core of CanJS’ approach to building large applications.
+This architecture is at the core of CanJS’s approach to building large applications.

 The secret to building large apps is never build large apps.
 Break your applications into small pieces.
 Then, assemble those testable, bite-sized pieces into your big application.